rancherlabs/support-tools/cleanup-etcd-part-files/README.md

 ## Option A - cleanup file temp files
 This script runs on each etcd node in a while true loop every 5 mins looking for leftover part files.
 If it finds part files older than 15mins, it will delete them.
 This is to prevent deleting a part file that is currently in-use.

+### Changes to restore process
+None, the restore process is unchanged.

 ### Installation
 ```
 kubectl apply -f delete-part-files.yaml